djwatson/callcc/IMPLEMENTATION.md

 For small size classes, we allocate in slabs: i.e. each slab holds only a single size: we can easily detect interior pointers this way.

-Allocated regions are resolved to slabs via a radix table: The allocated address space need not be contiguous.

 preserve_none is used to dump callee-save registers before conservatively walking the stack, so no ASM is necessary in the GC at all.